How to choose between RabbitMQ and Redis for async tasks

 • Validate migration paths with shadow traffic before cutover.

-Abstracted task queue interface example supporting pluggable Redis/RabbitMQ backends
+Abstracted task queue interface supporting pluggable Redis/RabbitMQ backends

 class TaskDispatcher: